-When it comes to printing documents, the days of plugging a computer into the nearby printer using a cable are long gone.
+When it comes to printing documents, the days of plugging a computer into a nearby printer using a cable are long gone.
 Instead, network printing is now the norm, and in the domestic environment, this means wireless connections.

 What is WiFi Direct?

-WiFi Direct is a method that allows 2 WiFi-enabled devices to communicate directly with each other without connecting to an existing network or access point.
+WiFi Direct is a method that allows two WiFi-enabled devices to communicate directly with each other without connecting to an existing network or access point.
 Given the prevalence of WiFi technology in a broad range of devices, this provides a simple method of getting devices to talk to each other without needing additional technology or software.

-WiFi Direct follows the same principles as the Bluetooth wireless technology for peer-to-peer communications.
+WiFi Direct follows the same principles as Bluetooth wireless technology for peer-to-peer communications.
 However, WiFi Direct offers significant benefits over Bluetooth, particularly for wireless printing applications, which we'll explore later in more detail.